 In the reporting year, the auditing body had regular contact with members of the Supervisory and Strategy Committee and the CFO.
-In the reporting year, one meeting took place with the Audit Committee.
+In the reporting year, two meetings took place with the Audit Committee.

-Group Assurance reported once to the Audit Committee and once to the Board of Directors.
+Group Assurance reported four times to the Audit Committee and once to the Board of Directors.